Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

 Recurring Chalazions and Styes

 Meibomian gland dysfunction can cause both chalazions and styes to keep cropping up.
-The inflammation from both conditions can lead to dry eyes.
+The inflammation from both conditions can lead to dry eye symptoms.
 Dry eyes are prone to infection.
 TheraLife Eye Enhanced helps the body restore natural tear secretion, and in turn, the body is able to produce its own tears.
 Natural tears are the best defense against future problems.
 TheraLife provides an All-in-One Eye Enhanced Starter Kit which includes everything needed to keep the eyes healthy and clean.

 Questions, call toll free 1-877-917-1989 US/Canada.
 International (650) 949-6080